What is Covariance?

 Option 2 - Direct Memory Writing

-In situations where unsafe code is allowed and you can be sure of the variable's type, you can bypass type checking and write directly to memory.
+If unsafe code is allowed and you can be sure of the variable's type, you can bypass type checks and write directly to memory.

-Having too much fixed memory can impact GC performance, and if an incorrect type is inserted, it can lead to runtime errors elsewhere, so caution is advised when using values stored in the array.
+Having a lot of pinned memory can affect GC performance, and if an incorrect type is inserted, it may cause runtime errors elsewhere, so caution is advised when using values stored in the array.

 public static void SetArrayValue<T>(T[] array, int index, T value)